LEGOPurpleBrick/PurpleBrick/README.md

 **Player 1 and Player 2 panels:**

 * Will display your player coordinates, depending on what players you currently have dropped in.
+* Below each player coordinate (unless disabled) you will see your player velocity, which shows how fast (units per second) your character is moving in regards to the X/Y/Z axes.
 * Each player coordinate has a field next to it accompanied by a **Change** button, typing a number next to a coordinate, then pressing it's respective **Change** button will change that coordinate to whatever was inputted in the field.
 The same effect as pressing the **Change** button can also be achieved by pressing your Teleport Player hotkey (T by default), however only if none of the coordinate fields are selected.
 * In addition to changing your coordinates by typing values, you can also change each of them by +0.1 and -0.1 by using the custom hotkeys (1, 2, 3, 4, 5, 6 by default).
 This quick coordinate changing feature can very easily be used to clip through walls or speed up your movement.
 There is 2 more hotkeys that also affect player coordinates - Increase Y by 4 (9 by default), which can be used to quickly teleport very high into the air; and Lift Player (L by default), which is similiar to what Increase Y by 0.1 does, however Lift Player also resets your velocity, meaning it can be used to stay in the air forever.